kyx0r/klec/README.md

 - surf -
 1. I took a fork from Francesco as a base, see the Readme in surf directory.
-This will get updated if I decide to change anything.
+I have removed the dependency on gcrt which is bloated certificate library, but in exchange now it's much easier to build surf, only webkitgtk2 is needed.

+- mailx -
+1. Custom build, not no significat changed as of yet.